blankdots/ivy-pypi-repo/README.md

 Aim is to simplify work with PyGradle https://github.com/linkedin/pygradle by providing a self-hosted repository for dependencies.

 The Docker image provides:
-* NGINIX container to serve repository files;
+* NGINX container to serve repository files;
 * API developed using http://sparkjava.com/ :
     * endpoint to initialize repository with a given set of dependencies;
     * endpoint to add new dependencies;